light5551/docs-opmanual_autolab/book/opmanual_autolab/16_autolab_map/10_autolab_map_making.md

-# Autolab map {#autolab-map-making status=ready}
+# The Autolab map {#autolab-map-making status=ready}

 Excerpt: Creating and managing the map of your Autolab.
+In the following chapters of the book, there are many uses to a software defined map of your Autolab.
+It is for instance required for a working localization pipeline.

 <div class='requirements' markdown="1">